ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 Monitoring of disease activity

-- difficult in general, as there is no specific laboratory marker of disease activity
+- difficult in general as there is no specific laboratory markers of disease activity

 - monitor neurostatus (new focal deficit?)